Pupils at Caterham School are taught with commitment and enthusiasm.

 Pupils who have been assessed as having a learning difficulty and/or disability or those with specific Special Educational Needs have their needs considered individually by qualified specialist staff.
 Gifted children are provided with opportunities to extend their knowledge in extension work in the classroom or small group activities.
 There are also a plethora of clubs and societies that stretch and challenge, together with enrichment classes for Sixth Form pupils.
 The provision for a pupil with a learning difficulty depends on a pupil’s need having been formally diagnosed; and may include such help as group support within the classroom.
 Teaching staff are well informed, have up-to-date knowledge of effective learning and teaching strategies and are skilled at teaching pupils with learning difficulties and/or disabilities and those with particular special educational needs.

-Careers guidance is provided by a well-resourced Careers Library which is available to all pupils and by the Careers Department which provides support and advice as well as organising additional visits by outside agencies, speakers and advisers.
+Careers guidance is provided by a well-qualified and expert staff.
+A well-resourced Careers Library, which is available to all pupils, is run by the Careers Department which provides support and advice as well as organising additional visits by outside agencies, speakers and advisers.
 The Careers Department supports the organisation of work experience for Fifth Year pupils.
 For University application, there is a rigorous process which is organised by the Head of Sixth Form.

 Sixth Form pupils have provision for Private Study which includes use of the Pye Sixth Form Centre, the Maggs Library and the numerous computer facilities located in departmental bases.
 In some cases, the Sixth Form Team may insist that a pupil attends Supervised Private Study.